jacquespillet/jacquespillet.github.io/README.md

 Here, you'll find a showcase of what I've been up to at ScanLAB, and also some side projects I've been working on in my spare time.

 I'm currently available for freelance collaborations.
-If you’re looking for help on a project - development, creative tech, or something in between - I’d love to hear from you at jacquespillet5@gmail.com
+If you’re looking for help on a project (development, creative tech, or something in between) I’d love to hear from you at jacquespillet5@gmail.com

 Thanks for stopping by!